 We will focus on ~ 10 quasars per semester.
 This will imply a total observing time of 10 hours per quasar, and then a total requested time of 100 hours per semester at the GTC.
 This type of analysis has recently been applied using data from MUSE at VLT (Caminha et al. 2017, 2019; Bergamini et al. 2019).
-However, the lack of an instrument like MUSE at northern latitudes, with the only exception of KWCI at Keck (which only covers the blue spectral range), would render MAAT a competitive instrument for this type of science.render MAAT a competitive instrument for this type of science.
+The lack of an instrument like MUSE at northern latitudes, with the only exception of KWCI at Keck (which only covers the blue spectral range), will render MAAT a very competitive instrument for this type of science.